-- A person in charge of first aid arrangements; This should be stated on the risk assessment. - A suitably stocked first aid bag (The HSE recommends minimum contents see the EVC). - The size of the group and the nature of the activity. - The likely injuries and how effective first aid would be. - The distance to the nearest hospital.
+- A person in charge of first aid arrangements; This should be stated on the risk assessment. - A suitably stocked first aid bag (The HSE recommends minimum contents). - The size of the group and the nature of the activity. - The likely injuries and how effective first aid would be. - The distance to the nearest hospital.